 The minimally invasive glaucoma surgery (MIGS) is safe, affordable, painless and fast.
 It costs about 1000 cedis and takes about 10 to 15 minutes to complete.
-All eye centres across the country have been encouraged to start delivering this service to glaucoma patients.
+All eye hospitals across the country have been encouraged to start delivering this service to glaucoma patients.

-Since 2014, the MIGS procedure has been offered at the Margret Marquart Catholic hospital in Kpando, Dr Rose Mompi Eye Hospital in Hohoe and the Volta regional hospital in Ho.
-We are optimistic that, by the year 2030, all hospitals in Ghana will deliver this service.
+"Since 2014, the MIGS procedure has been offered in the Volta region of Ghana.
+Ophthalmologists are now offering this service in all regions except the Upper East and Upper West regions.
+We are optimistic that, by the year 2020, all hospitals in Ghana will offer this service" Dr Osafo-Kwaako added.

-For more information about the various venues and dates for the procedure, call 0206430755 or 0559480853 or WhatsApp 0559480457.
+For more information about treatment appointments in the various hospitals offering the procedure, call 0206430755, 0559480853 or WhatsApp 0559480457.

 Leave a comment